-During the voting phase in Jan and Feb, use all tools at your disposal to get even more people backing you.
+During the voting phase (8 - 28 Feb), use all tools at your disposal to get even more people backing you.
 Remind everyone you know to get voting – and to tell the world that they’ve supporting your solution!

 Your campaign central: the Bright Minds website

 The Challenge website offers a host of ways to connect and be seen, starting with your solution’s dedicated Bright Minds page.
 Here are some tips and inspiration to help you get started.
 Even just focusing on one or two of these areas can make a big difference.
 And get your solution more votes.

 Keep updating your page.
 Think of your Bright Minds page as a blog where you can add videos, photos and other updates.
 The more you add to your page, the easier it’ll be for your supporters – and potential supporters – to see who you are, what you’ve done and why they should back your solution.